What We Do

 Initially started in 2013 as a project responding to the loss of independent cinemas and lack of alternative film exhibition in the city, we began putting on film events in our local community, the Ormeau Road in Belfast.
 Our first projects involved free weekends of community pop-up cinema in a local theatre space and starting our long-running and popular documentary film club in the local pub on monthly Sunday nights.
 Check out our project archive for more details.

-Recently we have been working across the city, programming one-off events for festivals and often collaborating on larger documentary projects such as our work with the Black Box.
-We also offer programming and curatorial services for organisations wishing to develop documentary programmes such as the Ulster Museum.
+More recently we have been working across the city, programming one-off events for festivals and often collaborating on larger documentary projects such as our work with the Black Box.
+We also offer programming and curatorial services for organisations wishing to develop documentary programmes - see here for more info.

 We have collaborated with and programmed for a wide range of festivals and organisations in Northern Ireland including Amnesty International, the Belfast Film Festival, the Black Box, Brazille Cineclub, Cathedral Quarter Arts Festival, the Centre for Documentary Research, Household, Northern Ireland Science Festival, Northern Ireland Human Rights Festival, the Ulster Museum and the Queen’s Film Theatre.